The last enemy

 In reading and studying scripture, we would do well to ask ourselves what the writer was intending to say?
 That is usually discovered by considering the context within which the saying is set.
 Sometimes the immediate context will reveal his intention, but occasionally we will have to search the remoter context to find out his meaning.

-It is generally recognized and agreed upon that this fifteenth chapter to the Corinthians described and coincided with the same event as did the fourth chapter of 1 THESSALONIANS.
+It is generally recognized and agreed upon that this fifteenth chapter to the Corinthians mirrored and coincided with the same event as did the fourth chapter of 1 THESSALONIANS.
 Both chapters were concerned with the death and resurrection of the Lord (15:4 & 4:14).
 The great event around which each chapter revolved was Yeshua's (Jesus') return (15:23 & 4:15).
 In each place Paul explained what would become of the Christians who had already died (15:18 & 4:13), and thus in both chapters the resurrection of those dead believers was spoken of and referred to (15:42 & 4:16).
-But mention was also made in both chapters of the believers who had not died; at Christ's returned what was to become of them (15:51 & 4:17)?
-And then in both chapters Paul wrote of the trumpet which would announce the opening of this great affair (15:52 & 4:16).
+But mention was also made in both chapters of the believers who had not died; at Christ's return what was to become of them (15:51 & 4:17)?
+And then in both chapters Paul wrote of the trumpet which would announce the opening of this great event (15:52 & 4:16).

 Clearly, that which Paul was referring to here were the events surrounding Christ's return.
-But to many of Paul's readers Yeshua's death and resurrection seemed like a distant memory.
-Decades had now come and gone and His promised return appeared to linger (2 PETER 3:4), with some of the believers evidently wondering if they had perhaps missed the resurrection (2 TIMOTHY 2:18).
+But to many of Paul's readers Yeshua's death and resurrection now seemed like a distant memory.
+Decades had come and gone and His promised return appeared to linger (2 PETER 3:4), with some of the believers evidently wondering if they had perhaps missed the resurrection (2 TIMOTHY 2:18).
 Still others worried about their deceased loved ones, and what had or would become of them when Christ did return.
 Would they be left in their graves, destined to perish?

-In THESSALONIANS it was said that some of the believers sorrowed (4:13) and needed encouragement (4:18).
-In CORINTHIANS the concern was so serious that there were those who no longer even believed in the general resurrection of the dead (15:12).
+In 1 THESSALONIANS it was said that some of the believers sorrowed (4:13) and needed encouragement (4:18).
+In 1 CORINTHIANS the concern was so serious that there were those who no longer even believed in the general resurrection of the dead (15:12).
 Paul wrote that in that case, if that were true and the dead were not to be resurrected, then his preaching was vain as well as their faith (15:14).
 Then those believers who had died had indeed perished (15:18), which was a possibility he totally rejected.

 This was in essence the very reason Paul was writing here in these two chapters of 1 CORINTHIANS and 1 THESSALONIANS; he did not want them to be ignorant concerning this vitally important aspect of Christ's return (4:13), but rather wanted them to be steadfast and unmovable (15:58).
 He was therefore revealing to them this great mystery concerning both the dead and the living and what would become of each group at Christ's return.